Welcome to today's edition of the Rush 24-7 podcast.

 Boy, how long have we waited for that?

-She runs for governor on this sweetheart deal that Murkowski cut with a couple of oil companies up there and throwing four billion dollars in state money at him.
+She runs for governor on this sweetheart deal that Murkowski cut with a couple of oil companies up there and throwing $4 billion in state money at them.

 I mean, talk about not having the substance.